1. Eligibility

 7. Technical Reports

-• A 4-page technical report (IJCAI format, excluding references) is required for award eligibility.
+• A 4-page technical report using the IJCAI author kit, excluding references, is required for every final submission.

 • Deadline: July 26, 2026 (AoE).

-• Reports should describe the approach, design decisions, ablation results, and lessons learned.
+• Reports should describe the approach, model and harness architecture, design decisions, validation results, ablation results or lessons learned, and any compute or rate-limit assumptions.

-• Reports will be published as non-archival proceedings on the competition website.
-ArXiv submission is encouraged but not required.
+• Reports will be published as non-archival proceedings on the competition website. arXiv submission is encouraged and endorsed, but not required.

-• Submission portal link will be added here when available.
+• The submission portal link will be added to the submission page when available.

 8. Data Use

-• The CAR-bench dataset is released under the MIT License.
+• The starter kit and public CAR-bench data are released under the MIT License.

 • Participants may use the training and dev data for other research, provided they cite the original paper.